G-herr/ImageEditor/README.md

 # Image Editor

-### This proyect uses the PIL library to edit images.
+### This project uses the PIL library to edit images.

 [Filter_applier.py](Filter_applier.py) Applies a filter to an image.
 [Image_resizing.py](Image_resizing.py) Resizes an image to reduce disk space.